Mediterranean climate: Hot-summer Mediterranean climate

-Csa climates are mainly found around the Mediterranean Sea, southern Australia, southwestern South Africa, sections of Central Asia, northern sections of Iran and Iraq, the interior of northern California west of the Sierra Nevada, along the Wasatch Front in Utah, and inland areas of southern Oregon west of the Cascade Mountains.
+Csa climates are mainly found around the Mediterranean Sea, southern Australia, southwestern South Africa, sections of Central Asia, northern sections of Iran and Iraq, the California Central Valley and Southern California, and Central Chile.
 Southern California's coasts also experience hot summers due to the shielding effect of the Channel Islands.
 However, unshielded areas of that coastline can have warm-summer Mediterranean climates with hot-summer areas just a few kilometres inland.

 Warm-summer Mediterranean climate

-Occasionally also termed the "Cool-summer Mediterranean climate", this subtype of the Mediterranean climate (Csb) is less common and experience warm (but not hot) and dry summers, with no average monthly temperatures above 22 C during its warmest month and as usual an average in the coldest month between 18 and −3 C or, in some applications, between 18 and 0 C.
+Occasionally also termed the "cool-summer Mediterranean climate", this subtype of the Mediterranean climate (Csb) is less common and involves warm (but not hot) and dry summers, with no average monthly temperatures above 22 C during its warmest month and as usual an average in the coldest month between 18 and −3 C or, in some applications, between 18 and 0 C.